zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 time-variant network conditions.
 The controller then distributes routing results to managed devices.

-Managed Device:
-: A network device (e.g., router or switch) that receives schedules and/or routing instructions, and executes them according to the specified time windows.
+* Managed Device: A network device (e.g., router, switch) that receives schedules and/or routing instructions, and executes them according to the specified time windows.
 Managed devices may receive schedules directly from the managing device or routing